Our Virtual Bike Fitting Process

 Years of observational experience watching and observing movement quality on the bike is why you should choose us.
 We must sit on the bike in a certain way, of course within our functional capability to pedal a bike well and effective and without risk of injury.

 Cycling injury prevention at the forefront and on bike performance and comfort always in our thoughts get you moving in the best possible way.

-How much does a virtual bike fit cost?
+How much does a virtual bike fitting cost?

 Our virtual bike fit is very thorough and detailed from start to finish.
-Our pricing is $150 USD and the process takes approximately 45 minutes to 1 hour.
+Our current pricing is always in our booking system and up to date there.
+The process takes approximately 45 minutes to 1 hour.

-I would like to book a bike fit for my partner and I, can we book 2 timeslots together?
+I would like to book a virtual bike fitting for my partner and I, can we book 2 timeslots together?

 Can you help me with any bike?

-Our base process and protocol works incredibly well with most of the indoor riding platforms from Peloton, Echelon, Nordic Track, Keiser, Schwinn, etc. If you are moving indoors, we can help point you in the right direction.
+Our virtual bike fit process and protocol works incredibly well with most of the indoor riding platforms from Echelon, Nordic Track, Keiser, Schwinn, and even Peloton etc. If you are moving indoors, we can help point you in the right direction with our virtual bike fitting.
 Just ask us.

 When is the best time to get your bike fit?

 Seasons change and so does your bike fit.
 Through the year, our bodies are evolving.
 There are essentially a few pillars to help steer your decision process.